daltonks/Spillman.NodeConstraintSolver/README.md

 Node options are solved using a priority-based system.

-Node propagation can naturally stop without traversing all nodes, making this efficient for updating specific nodes.
+Node propagation can naturally stop without traversing all nodes, making this efficient for updating specific nodes within a large space.

 An [example](src/Spillman.NodeConstraintSolver.Example/Program.cs) project can be found in this repository.